 In some cases, you can have a handmade item customized — engraved with an inscription or embroidered with a particular design, for example.

 Sellers on Amazon Handmade are not required to accept returns or exchanges of customized items, however, unless the item arrived damaged or defective.
-Still, handmade items must be returned with all packaging as well as any certificates of authenticity, grading or appraisal.

 5. Most digital products